2nd PUC ENGLISH NOTES - TOO DEAR - QUESTIONS AND ANSWERS - SOLUTIONS

 1) Why was ‘Monaco’ called a ‘toy kingdom’?

-Ans: Monaco had quite a little landmass that if all the land in the kingdom were isolated, there would not be even a section of land for every one of its 7,000 occupants.
+Monaco had quite a little land that if all the land in the kingdom were distributed, there would not be even an acre of land for every one of its 7,000 inhabitants.
 So, Monaco was known as a toy kingdom.

 2) Name the commodities that were taxed in Monaco.